QURelectric/AndroidAuto/README.md

 # Relectric-AA-Subsystem
 ### Android Auto for Queen's Relectric ORION Headunit

-The Relectric Android Auto subsytem relies on OpenAuto and the AASDK developped by f1xpl (https://github.com/f1xpl)
+The Relectric Android Auto subsytem relies on OpenAuto and the AASDK maintained by the OpenDash project (https://github.com/openDsh)

-This repository contains an installation script abridged from repositories belonging to https://github.com/openDsh The script was modified to only install aasdk, openauto, and required dependencies.
+This repository contains an installation script abridged from repositories belonging to OpenDash.
+The scripts were modified to only install aasdk, openauto, and required dependencies.

 ### THIS IS EXPERIMENTAL SOFTWARE AND NOT GUARANTEED TO WORK AT ALL
 This script is only intended for use on Queen's Relectric ORION Pi-based headunit.
 Use at your own risk.